 Ilari Kinnunen is a young jazz-oriented drummer, born, raised, and living in the beautiful Finnish seaside city of Oulu.
 He has gratuated from Oulu Conservatory, and has since continued his studies in Oulu university of applied sciences, studying music pedagogy.
 Through his childhood and teenage years, Ilari was more of a rock & metal drummer, but he felt a pull towards soul, pop, funk and jazz during his high school years, when taking drum lessons from different teachers, who all impacted his playing from different perspectives.
 Ilari has always appreciated a wide variety of musical styles, and he aims to gain a wide understanding of drumming from many different perspectives, instead of focusing on one genre solely.
 This means he enjoys listening and learning from the playing of Elvin Jones and Mike Mangini equally.
 Ilari enjoys practicing other instruments as well, because he feels it gives him a better understanding of the role of a drummer in a band, and a wider understanding of expression.

-Mamadou “Paco” Ndiaye is a percussionist from Dakar, Senegal.
+Mamadou “Paco” Ndiaye is a percussionist from Dakar, Senegal, and his main instrument is the sabar.
 Coming from a griot family, music is an integral part of his identity since his birth.
 Before moving to Finland, Paco has worked extensively in Senegalese theater projects, where he composed, directed, and performed with his percussion ensemble on tours with companies.
 It is today in Finland that he evolves in different musical projects.

 Copyright © 2021 Benjamin Faconnier.
 All rights reserved.